Kushner Arrives to Try for Israeli-Palestinian Breakthrough

 A video released by Netanyahu’s office shows him embracing Kushner and saying: “This is an opportunity to pursue our common goals of security, prosperity and peace.”

-Later, Kushner will meet with and Palestinian President Mahmoud Abbas in the West Bank city of Ramallah.
+Later, Kushner will meet with Palestinian President Mahmoud Abbas in the West Bank city of Ramallah.

 This month marked the 50th anniversary of the 1967 Mideast war — a seminal event in which Israel captured the West Bank, east Jerusalem and the Gaza Strip.
 The Palestinians claim these territories for their future independent state.